joshwcheung/ENIGMA/Genetics/DTI/README.md

 We will run three scripts in order (run0, run1, run2) to setup and then perform the GWAS.

-For each step, user inputs that need modification are highlighted in yellow.
+For each step, user inputs that need modification are *italicized*.
-Green highlights may or may not need to be addressed depending on the dataset
+**Bolded sections** may or may not need to be addressed depending on the dataset

 ---